 - KEY PROPERTIES

-Biocompatibility – Bioweb® is non-toxic and can safely exist in the body.
+Biocompatibility – Bioweb™ is made from biocompatible PTFE and PU, is non-toxic, and can safely exist in the body.

-Continuous Membrane or Sheet – This non-woven product is particularly amenable to being formed into sheets or membrane allowing a variety of additional uses.
+Continuous Membrane or Sheet – This non-woven product is particularly amenable to being formed into sheets or on a continuous roll, allowing for a variety of uses.

-Low Temperature Encapsulation – Bioweb® stent encapsulations can be performed at comparatively low temperatures preventing damage to the stent framework.
+Low Temperature Encapsulation – Bioweb™ stent encapsulations can be performed at lower temperatures (266 °F / 130 °C) compared to traditional ePTFE coverings (572 °F / 300 °C), preventing damage to nitinol stent framework.

-Low Chemical Reactivity – Bioweb’s® minimal chemical reactivity means that this material will not degrade the metal stent framework.
+Non-Reactive – Bioweb’s™ minimal chemical reactivity means that this material will not degrade the metal stent (nitinol, cobalt chromium, or stainless steel) framework.

 Porous Structure – Bioweb™’s open pore structure makes this material potentially suited for improved tissue in-growth.
 Additionally, the porous outer layer made from nanofibers creates an increased interface to potentially allow for better endothelialization when compared to conventional, or stretched, ePTFE products.